While the new Museum of Fine Arts is under construction, works from the AMFA Foundation Collection are undergoing a transformation of their own.

 “It has been very exciting to see the transformation of this elegant portrait with the removal of layers of dirt and yellowed varnish,” Wagner said.
 “I knew it as a lovely but much darkened British portrait in a shadowy area at the back of a vault.
 Now it will emerge in its full glory.”

 After cleaning, photographing, and documenting any other new discoveries, Lady Willoughby de Broke will be inpainted and a new layer of varnish will be applied – albeit a much thinner layer than was often applied in the 19th or 20th centuries.
-The transformed painting will then be returned to the Arkansas Arts Center.
+The transformed painting will then be returned to the Arkansas Museum of Fine Arts.

 – Maria Davison, Communications Manager